bmabsout/Thesis/src/chapters/07_architecture.typ

 === Core Innovations <chap:architecture:neuroflight:innovations>

-Neuroflight addressed these challenges through several key insights:

-+ *Deterministic Execution*: We modified the firmware to guarantee fixed execution order, minimizing jitter from 200μs to under 50μs.

-+ *Optimized Inference*: Custom fixed-point implementations and careful memory layout achieved consistent sub-millisecond inference (1.37ms worst-case).

-+ *Minimal Architecture*: Through systematic exploration, we found that networks with 2 hidden layers of 64 neurons each provided the best trade-off between expressiveness and timing predictability.
+Neuroflight addressed these challenges through several key insights.
+First, *deterministic execution* was achieved by modifying the firmware to guarantee fixed execution order, minimizing jitter from 200μs to under 50μs.
+Second, *optimized inference* was implemented through custom fixed-point implementations and careful memory layout, achieving consistent sub-millisecond inference (1.37ms worst-case).
+Finally, a *minimal architecture* was developed through systematic exploration, revealing that networks with 2 hidden layers of 64 neurons each provided the best trade-off between expressiveness and timing predictability.
 The compiled network occupied just 12KB—small enough to fit in tightly-coupled memory for deterministic access times.

 === Compilation Pipeline <chap:architecture:neuroflight:compilation>

-The path from TensorFlow model to embedded execution required careful engineering:

-+ *Graph Freezing*: Convert training graph to inference-only representation
-+ *Quantization*: 8-bit fixed-point conversion with minimal accuracy loss
-+ *AOT Compilation*: TensorFlow's XLA compiler generates position-independent ARM code
-+ *Firmware Integration*: Custom linker scripts place the network in CCM (Core-Coupled Memory) for predictable timing
+The path from TensorFlow model to embedded execution required careful engineering involving several steps. *Graph freezing* converts the training graph to an inference-only representation, while *quantization* performs 8-bit fixed-point conversion with minimal accuracy loss. *AOT compilation* uses TensorFlow's XLA compiler to generate position-independent ARM code, and finally *firmware integration* employs custom linker scripts to place the network in CCM (Core-Coupled Memory) for predictable timing.

 This pipeline ensures that the deployed network behaves identically to its quantized simulation counterpart, eliminating one source of reality gap.

 === Impact and Limitations <chap:architecture:neuroflight:impact>

-Neuroflight proved that neural network control on embedded platforms was viable, but revealed new challenges:
+Neuroflight proved that neural network control on embedded platforms was viable, but revealed new challenges.
+The system achieved several important milestones: it provided the first demonstration of learned control at 730Hz on embedded flight controllers, maintained consistent inference timing with less than 5% jitter, and enabled successful flights with neural attitude control.

-*Achievements*:
-- First demonstration of learned control at 730Hz on embedded flight controllers
-- Consistent inference timing with < 5% jitter
-- Successful flights with neural attitude control

-*Limitations*:
-- No adaptation capability—networks were fixed at deployment
-- The 730Hz control rate created an irreducible reality gap
-- Single reward optimization failed to capture complex objectives
-- High-frequency oscillations (330Hz) caused motor heating and power drain
+However, the system also exposed significant limitations that would guide future development.
+Networks were fixed at deployment with no adaptation capability, meaning the system could not learn or improve from new experiences.
+The 730Hz control rate itself created an irreducible reality gap compared to the 1000Hz simulation assumption.
+Single reward optimization proved inadequate for capturing the complex, multi-objective nature of flight control.
+Additionally, high-frequency oscillations at 330Hz caused motor heating and excessive power drain, reducing flight efficiency.

 These limitations, particularly the timing-induced reality gap, motivated our subsequent work on more sophisticated architectures.

-== Asymmetric Actor-Critic: Principled Network Minimization <chap:architecture:asymmetric_ac>
+== Asymmetric Actor-Critic: Policy Minimization <chap:architecture:asymmetric_ac>

 Having established feasibility with Neuroflight, we next addressed the challenge of deploying more complex policies within embedded constraints.
 A key insight came from questioning a fundamental assumption in actor-critic reinforcement learning: why do actors and critics use the same network architectures?